Multicloud Defense

 IMDSv1 IMDSv2 (optional) |

-For more information on IMDS versions and how to migrate to the version of your choice, see AWS documentation.
+For more information about IMDS versions and migration instructions, refer to the AWS documentation.

 Supported Disk Size